SaibSameer/icmp/planning/environment_variables.md

 # Environment Variables Documentation

 > Note: Test environment variables setup is currently in progress as part of the testing improvements.
 Major runtime and import errors (including get_db_connection import in tests/conftest.py) have been resolved as of 2025-05-12.
+Stubs for error handling (ErrorUtils, template_system) have also been added, and the test environment is ready for further development.

 ## Overview
 This document outlines all environment variables used in the ICMP Backend service.
 These variables control various aspects of the application's behavior, including database connections, API configurations, and security settings.